gezp/universal_robot_ign/README.md

 >  PID parameter：
 >
-> * The PID parameter of Ignition joint position controller plugin is set roughly ,so the performance of control is not well, you can modify PID parameter  by modifying SDF of model.
+> * The PID parameter of Ignition joint position controller plugin is set roughly ,so the performance of control is not well, you can modify PID parameter by modifying SDF file of model.

 ROS controller